expo/expo/docs/pages/versions/unversioned/sdk/location.md

 A promise that resolves to an object of type [PermissionResponse](../permissions/#permissionresponse), where `ios` field is type of [PermissionDetailsLocationIOS](#PermissionDetailsLocationIOS) and `android` field is type of [PermissionDetailsLocationAndroid](#PermissionDetailsLocationIOS).

-### `Location.getLastKnownPositionAsync()`
+### `Location.getLastKnownPositionAsync(options)`

-Get the last known position of the device.
+Gets the last known position of the device.
+It's considered to be faster than `getCurrentPositionAsync` as it doesn't request for the current location, but keep in mind the returned location may not be up-to-date.

+#### Arguments

+- **options (_object_)** -- A map of options:
+  - **maxAge (_number_)** -- A number of miliseconds after which the last known location starts to be invalid and thus `null` will be returned.
+  - **requiredAccuracy (_number_)** - The maximum radius of uncertainty for the location, measured in meters.
+If the last known location has

 #### Returns

-Returns a promise resolving to an object representing [Location](#type-location) type.
+Returns a promise resolving to an object representing [Location](#type-location) type or `null` if it's not available or doesn't match given requirements such as maximum age or required accuracy.

 ### `Location.getCurrentPositionAsync(options)`

-Get the current position of the device.
+Requests for one-time delivery of the user's current location.
+Depending on given `accuracy` option it may take some time to resolve, especially when you're inside a building.

 > **Note:** calling it on iOS causes the location manager to obtain a location fix which may take several seconds.
-Consider using [Location.getLastKnownPositionAsync](#locationgetlastknownpositionasync) if you expect to get a quick response and high accuracy is not required.
+Consider using [Location.getLastKnownPositionAsync](#locationgetlastknownpositionasyncoptions) if you expect to get a quick response and high accuracy is not required.

 #### Arguments